monogon-dev/NetMeta/README.md

 # Edit config file (see below)

-# Deploy single node (run twice on first deployment, https://github.com/leoluk/NetMeta/issues/8)
+# Deploy single node
 cd deploy/single-node
-cue apply-prune ./...
+cue apply ./...

 # Apply SQL migrations (work in progress - will be automated in the future)
 # Wait for all pods to be running first (kubectl get pod -w).